 Hello there!
 Let me introduce myself…

 I’ve always considered myself a creative person and have long been into crafting, but I never really saw myself as a science person.
 As fate would have it, my first school ended up being a STEM magnet school.
 The year I started, my school cut out art classes, which was extremely disappointing for me.
-I quickly began to see the need to create hands-on STEM learning experiences in our library that could also satisfy my students’ needs for creative expression.
+I quickly began to see the need to create hands-on STEM learning experiences in our library.
+We needed activities that could also satisfy my students’ needs for creative expression.
 Then I discovered the Maker Movement and started reading everything I could get my hands-on about makerspace.
 Finally, in January 2014, the Stewart Makerspace as born.